Ableytner/abllib/README.md

 >> logger.info("this is a test log")
 this is a test log
 ```
+In this example, the returned logger is a `logging.Logger` object from the Python standard library.

 The module can be customized as follows:
 ```py